tolauwae/phd-thesis/src/foundations/foundations.typ

 / BackwardFallback1: The _BackwardFallback1_ rule applies when the execution state is not paused.
 Analogous to the forward step, the debugger will not step back if the program is not paused, and simply send an empty acknowledgement to indicate that nothing has changed.

-/ BackwardFallback2: The _BackwardFallback2_ rule applies when the program counter is zero, in this case, the only sensible option is to also return an empty acknowledgement, since the program cannot step back any further.
+/ BackwardFallback2: The _BackwardFallback2_ rule applies when the program counter is zero, in this case, the only sensible option is to return an empty acknowledgement, since the program cannot step back any further.

 Given these server evaluation rules, we only need to specify in the global evaluation rules how and when snapshots are created.
 Several strategies can be used to determine when to create new snapshots, for simplicity we will let the debugger create a snapshot every few steps by replacing the _Run_ rule by the following two rules.